davidajuan/david-juan-blog/_posts/2020-09-23-coffee-can-survival-kit.markdown

 - **Waterproof matches and a disposable lighter.**  Starting a fire with sticks is hard and takes a lot of energy.
 A lighter is also something you will likely use in non-emergency situations, such as lighting birthday cake candles.
 Avoid Zippo style lighters, as the fuel will dry out during storage.
 -  **Whistle, signal mirror, compass combo.**  These are cheap and readily available at any department store.
 They also can hold your matches, but just make sure you cut the striking pad off of the box and store it the container.
 Unfortunately you can't ignite matches off the bottom of your shoe like in the cartoons.
 - **Glow sticks.**  These are great to throw on the road if you're broken down.
 To keep them fresh I give them to the kids on the 4th of July and buy new ones every year.
+- **LED glow stick.**  In case the other one doesn't work.
 - **First aid kit.**  I'm using a store-bought kit, and have likely under invested here.
-I have what I think would be needed until lifesaving support arrives, but will probably add to this in the future.
+I have what I *think* would be needed to hold me over until lifesaving support arrives, but will probably add to this in the future.
 - **Space blanket.**
 - **Hard warmer.**
 - **Flashlight.**  Use lithium batteries in your flashlight.
 Alkaline batteries will leak, and rechargeable batteries will drain.
 Lithium batteries have a very long shelf life.